bvarnai/respository-installer/README.md

 }
 ```

-This function could override the following globals with the location of these executables
+This function could override the following globals with the location of these executables:
 - `INSTALLER_JQ`
 - `INSTALLER_CURL`